F33L/research-wiki/en/pages/yoga/asanas.md

 2. Place hands on hips
 3. Slowly bend forward
 4. Roll and twist trunk to the left
-5. Hold for 5 seconds
+5. Hold for 5
 6. Roll and twist trunk backwards
-7. Hold for 5 seconds
+7. Hold for 5
 8. Roll and twist trunk to the right
-9. Hold for 5 seconds
+9. Hold for 5
 10. Repeat movements, widening circle each time

 ![Circular motion]()